albertoivo/mobile-flashcards/README.md

 `git clone https://github.com/albertoivo/mobile-flashcards.git`

-And then install all the dependencies of project and start it:
+Enter the directory it has just been created:

 `cd mobile-flashcard`

+Then install all the dependencies of project and start it:

 `yarn && yarn start`

+To view without a simulator installed in your computer, you just need to install the [Expo](https://expo.io/ app on your smartphone.
+It will allow you to scan the QR Code displayed in the Terminal to run the app.

+If all went well, you will see the Home Screen.

 ## Contributing